 Reid, K. E. (1981) From Character Building to Social Treatment.
 The history of the use of groups in social work, Westport, Connecticut: Greenwood Press.

-How to cite this article: Smith, M. K. (2004) ‘Grace Coyle and group work, the encyclopedia of informal education, www.infed.org/mobi/grace-coyle-and-group-work/.
+How to cite this article: Smith, M. K. (2004) ‘Grace Coyle and group work, The encyclopedia of pedagogy and informal education, www.infed.org/mobi/grace-coyle-and-group-work/.

 © Mark K. Smith 2004